Simple vs Complex Sentence

 Simple sentences have only one verb.

 They contain two or more clauses.

-• A simple sentence has one verb and a main idea and it can stand on its own
+• A simple sentence has one subject and a verb and expresses a single idea.
+A simple sentence can stand on its own.

 • A complex sentence is formed joining an independent clause (that can stand on its own) with a dependent clause using a conjunction.